rokath/trice/docs/TriceUserGuide.md

 - For RTT the [SEGGER](https://www.segger.com/downloads/jlink/) source is already included.
 See [./TriceOverRTT.md](./TriceOverRTT.md) for more info.
   - If RTT is used, no hardware specific adaptions needed and it is the fastest possible data transfer.
 But you cannot use it in the field usually.
-  - The direct trice mode is usable also inside interrupts and recommended for RTT.
+  - The direct trice mode is recommended for RTT.
 The single trice execution is a bit longer then, but the log is completely done in one shot.
 It takes about 100-150 processor clocks, aka 1-2 microseconds.
-    - Info: All deferred trice modes are faster and work also inside interrupts.
+    - Info: All deferred trice modes are faster in the runtime execution but the Trice logs appear slightly delayed.
+You can finetune the Trices down to only 3 Assembler instructions **executable within 6 processor clocks**.
+See [./TriceSpeed.md](./TriceSpeed.md) as example.
 - For UART transfer add UART write functionality.
 The deferred mode is recommended for UART transfer.
 - It is possible to log over several channels parallel and to select an ID range for each channel.
 - An additional device, like local file, GPIO pin or SPI, is possible by providing an appropriate write functionality.